Groot-H/RA-Distill/README.md

 This repository provides the PyTorch implementation of **RA-Distill**:

-> Retrieve to Reconstruct, Distill to Diagnose: A Unified Retrieval-Augmented Framework for Missing-Modality Skin Lesion Diagnosis.
+> Retrieval-Augmented Reconstruction with Distillation for Robust Skin Lesion Diagnosis under Missing Modalities.

 ## Repository Structure